Dmitry-White/Kafka-Playground/apache-kafka/packages/kafka/src/producer/README.md

-# @dmitrywhite/kafka/basic-producer
+# @dmitrywhite/kafka/producer

 This is a NestJS module that integrates with [KafkaJS](https://kafka.js.org/) and [KafkaJS Schema Registry](https://kafkajs.github.io/confluent-schema-registry/).
-It provides a basic Kafka producer that provides a service with ability to send messages to the any topic passed to its method(s) via an already initialised Kafak Client in the consuming app.
+It provides a Kafka producer that provides a service with ability to send messages to the any topic passed to its method(s) via an already initialised Kafak Client in the consuming app.

 ## Usage